 - For more in depth information, visit our page on Riparian Areas

 Breeding Bird Considerations

 If vegetation removal or disturbance is to occur, please note that birds and their nests are protected by both the BC Wildlife Act and the Canada Migratory Birds Convention Act and Migratory Birds Regulation.
 Vegetation refers to trees, shrubs and ground cover.
-Eagles, peregrine falcon, gyrfalcon, osprey or heron and their nests are protected year-round with an additional protection buffer during the breeding season (Wildlife Act Section 34(b) species).
+Eagles, peregrine falcon, gyrfalcon, burrowing owl, osprey or heron and their nests are protected year-round with an additional protection buffer during the breeding season (Wildlife Act Section 34(b) species).
 Most other breeding bird species, their eggs and their nests are protected during their active breeding period.
 If vegetation removal and/or potential disturbance is required at any time of the year for Section 34(b) species, or, the least risk window of September 1 through to February 28 for most other bird species, a Qualified Environmental Professional should provide a signed and sealed due-diligence memo report, confirming:

 whether any raptor / heron and/or their nests occur within the applicable breeding buffer distance of the proposed project footprint (refer to undeveloped/rural/urban buffers of Table 4-1, Develop with Care, MOE 2014); AND

 whether any other protected bird species and/or their nests occur within 30m of the proposed project footprint; AND

 if any protected raptor / herons, breeding birds and/or their nests occur within the proposed project footprint, provide management and monitoring recommendations for protection and mitigation.
 The QEP would certify that no adverse effects are expected to occur to nesting birds provided their management recommendations are followed.